 Greetings Dr. Brian Lacy, Dr. Brennan Spiegel, and the Editorial Board,

-On behalf of all authors, please consider our submitted research article entitled, “Genome-Wide Methylation Profiles of Low- and High-Grade Adenoma Reveals Potential Biomarkers for Early Diagnosis of Colorectal Carcinoma” for publication onThe American Journal of Gastroenterology.
+On behalf of all authors, please consider our submitted research article entitled, “Genome-Wide Methylation Profiles of Low- and High-Grade Adenoma Reveals Potential Biomarkers for Early Diagnosis of Colorectal Carcinoma” for publication in The American Journal of Gastroenterology.

-Colorectal cancer (CRC) is the third leading cause of cancer related deaths.
-Identification and application of early biomarkers to discover the cancer cells become one of most effective approaches to increase the overall survival probabilities.
-Recent evidences demonstrated DNA methylation showed promising early diagnosis and tissue-of-origin mapping ability with circulating cell-free DNA (cfDNA).
-In the past decades, large number of DNA methylation biomarker researches have been conducted in colorectal cancer, however, all these researches are based on colorectal cancer samples in which the studies assume early methylation aberrant aremaintained during pre-clinical stage to cancer stage.
-In this study, we collected two distinct colorectal adenoma samples, which could represent early colorectal cancers, which included low-grade adenoma (LGA) and high-grade adenoma (HGA).
-To the best of our knowledge, it is the first genome-wide DNA methylation research to LGA and HGA in which we compared the methylation patterns between LGA, HGA and CRC.
-Alterations of genome-wide DNA methylation is the hallmark of human cancers and was demonstrated to be early event of tumorigenesis.
-We found the of genome-wide hypo-methylation actually happened as early as LGA and HGA stage indicating LGA may be the best candidate to identify early diagnostic biomarkers.
-We believe that the comprehensive understanding to the genome-wide DNA methylation profile for the early stage pre-cancerous lesions (LGA and HGA), will provide important resources for cancer early diagnosis and candidate biomarkers for cfDNA methylation research.
-Enrichment analysis were conducted to differential methylation regions (DMRs) and we found nervous system and signal transduction associated pathways were significantly enriched.
-Finally, we described one functional methylation biomarker, ADHFE1, for colorectal adenoma and cancer.
-We found the AUC of ROC curve reached to 0.97 with specificity and sensitivity as 0.95 and 0.96.
-Overall, we believe our innovative study provided an opportunity to identify early diagnostic biomarkers and the better understanding to the pathology of the colorectal carcinoma.
+Colorectal cancer (CRC) is the third leading cause of cancer-related death worldwide.
+Identification and application of early biomarkers of carcinogenesis to enhance cancer screening has become one of the most effective approaches to increase the overall survival probability of patients with cancer.
+Recent evidence demonstrates that DNA methylation signatures of circulating cell-free DNA (cfDNA) may be a promising approach for early diagnosis of CRC and improved tissue-of-origin mapping ability for patients with metastatic CRC.
+Over the past decades, a large number of DNA methylation biomarker research has been conducted for CRC; however, this research is based on CRC tissue samples where early aberrations in methylation are assumed to be maintained during progression from the pre-clinical stage to cancer.
+To identify and evaluate changes in DNA methylation signatures during CRC development, we collected blood samples from two distinct subtypes of colorectal adenoma samples, low-grade adenoma (LGA) and high-grade adenoma (HGA), which could represent early stages of CRC and compared them to normal colorectal tissue and CRC DNA methylation signatures derived from public databases.
+To the best of our knowledge, this is the first genome-wide DNA methylation research of pre-cancerous colorectal adenomas to identify and compare the methylation patterns between LGA, HGA, and CRC.
+We identified genome-wide hypo-methylation that occurred at early stages of CRC development (LGA and HGA stages) indicating that LGA may be the best candidate for further development and application of early diagnostic biomarkers for CRC.
+Further evaluation of differential methylation regions (DMRs) for each group via enrichment analyses determined that nervous system functions and associated signal transduction pathways were significantly enriched compared to normal tissue.
+Finally, we describe the identification and characterization of one functional methylation biomarker, ADHFE1, for colorectal adenoma and cancer where the area under the curve and receiver operating curves was 0.97 with specificity and sensitivity as high as 0.95 and 0.96, respectively.
+We believe that a comprehensive understanding of genome-wide DNA methylation profiles for early stage pre-cancerous lesions (LGA and HGA) will provide important resources for early diagnosis and treatment of CRC and produce candidate biomarkers for further cfDNA methylation research.
+Overall, we believe our innovative study provides an opportunity to identify early diagnostic biomarkers and increases our understanding of the pathology and progression of CRC.

-This manuscript has not been submitted elsewhere and all authors declare no conflicts of interest.
-Thank you for your consideration.
+This manuscript has not been submitted elsewhere for publication, and all authors declare no conflicts of interest.
+Thank you for your consideration, and have a great day.

 Sincerely,